Are you searching for ways of how to import Brother Embroidery Designs? Let us take you through easy-to-follow step-by-step.

 Today, we’re going to give you a step-by-step guide for importing designs into the Brother Embroidery Machine.

 Step-by-Step of Importing Brother Embroidery Designs

-Here are our easy-to-follow step-by-step of importing Brother embroidery designs:
+Here is our easy-to-follow step-by-step of importing Brother embroidery designs:

 Step 1: Choose your design file